aditya9211/Blur-and-Clear-Classification/README.md

 I also applied the Laplacian of gausssian(LoG) filter to detect the blur images, but it was difficult to find exact value of threshold needed to differentiate images; despite that results were not fascinating.

-**Used variance LoG filter mentioned in https://www.pyimagesearch.com/2015/09/07/blur-detection-with-opencv/**
+Used variance of LoG filter mentioned in:  https://www.pyimagesearch.com/2015/09/07/blur-detection-with-opencv/

 Some of its discussions